 The overall goal is to conserve wild fish in their native waters by increasing the survival rate of wild caught fish and bring into the hobby healthy, parasite-free fish that have a better chance to acclimate to and survive in the hobbyist's aquarium.

 Grants will be made for a period of one year and are renewable.
 Grant applications must include goals and methods to be used in the research or development process.
 A final report is required outlining procedures used and findings within one month of the end of the grant period.

-Publication of result in scientific and or hobbyists publications is encouraged.
+Publication of result in scientific and or hobbyist publications is encouraged.

-Grants are funded by donations to the PVAS FOUNDATION.
-Please donate.
-Donations to the PVAS FOUNDATION are tax deductible.
+Grants are funded by donations to the PVAS Foundation.
+Donations to the PVAS Foundation are tax deductible.

 Use the link below to shop at Amazon, with a donation going from Amazon to the PVAS Foundation.

 Project Amazonas is a Peruvian/USA non-profit, non-sectarian and non-political organization dedicated to humanitarian, conservation, and education activities in the Peruvian Amazon region of Loreto.
 Project Amazonas conserves the biological resources of the Amazon though the field stations that it operates and makes available to researchers, students and visitors.
 Its objective is to conserve the biological riches and functionality of the Amazon rainforest while improving the lives of the rainforest's human residents.
 Project Amazonas also serves the indigenous and other peoples living in remote areas though medical service and educational programs and sustainable development initiatives.